eclipse-csi/otterdog/README.md

 Note:

+* `allowsForcePushes`: if this set to `True`, any actor with push permission can force push to the branch
+* `bypassForcePushAllowances`: if the actor list is non-empty but `allowsForcePushes` is set to True, a validation error will be issued
 * `pushRestrictions`: the contents of the actor list controls whether push restriction is enabled or disabled, i.e. an empty list disables it
 * `reviewDismissalAllowances`: if the actor list is non-empty but `restrictsReviewDismissals` is set to False, a validation error will be issued